Keayoub/COMServerDemo/README.md

 # COM Server Demo

-This is a basic example of providing a managed COM server in .NET Core 3.1.
-Documentation on the inner workings of activation can be found [here](https://github.com/dotnet/runtime/blob/main/docs/design/features/COM-activation.md).
+This is a basic example of providing a managed COM server in .NET Core 5 and later

 ## Key Features

-Demonstrates how to provide a COM server in .NET Core 3.1 or later.
+Demonstrates how to provide a COM server in .NET Core 5 or later.

 Additional comments are contained in source and project files.